pepabo/facade/README.md

 ## Sub Command

-facade searches for sub command in the order below and execute it if found.

-1. If you run your command as `your-command foo bar baz`, facade regards `foo` as sub command and the rest of the arguments as ones for the sub command
+1. If you name your command `your-command` and run it with `your-command foo bar baz`, façade regards `foo` as sub command and the rest of the arguments as ones for the sub command.
 2. Then execute `your-command-foo` with arguments `bar baz`.

 ## Logging

-facade takes over STDOUT and STDERR of sub command and emits it in some pretty manner.
+façade takes over STDOUT and STDERR of sub command and emits it in some pretty manner.

 ## License